-For the purposes of these guidelines, the following definitions apply:
+For the purposes of these Guidelines, the following definitions apply:

-- 2.1 Alternative design and arrangements means fire safety measures which deviate from the prescriptive requirement(s) of SOLAS chapter II-2, but are suitable to satisfy the fire safety objective(s) and the functional requirements of that chapter.
-The term includes a wide range of measures, including alternative shipboard structures and systems based on novel or unique designs, as well as traditional shipboard structures and systems that are installed in alternative arrangements or configurations. - 2.2 Design fire means an engineering description of the development and spread of fire for use in a design fire scenario.
-Design fire curves may be described in terms of heat release rate versus time. - 2.3 Design fire scenario means a set of conditions that defines the fire development and the spread of fire within and through ship space(s) and describes factors such as ventilation conditions, ignition sources, arrangement and quantity of combustible materials and fire load accounting for the effects of fire detection, fire protection, fire control and suppression and fire mitigation measures. - 2.4 Functional requirements explain, in general terms, what function the ship should provide to meet the fire safety objectives of SOLAS.
+- 2.1 Alternative design and arrangements means measures which deviate from the prescriptive requirement(s) of SOLAS chapters II-1 or III, but are suitable to satisfy the intent of that chapter.
+The term includes a wide range of measures, including alternative shipboard structures and systems based on novel or unique designs, as well as traditional shipboard structures and systems that are installed in alternative arrangements or configurations. - 2.2 Design casualty means an engineering description of the development and severity of a casualty for use in a design scenario. - 2.3 Design casualty scenario means a set of conditions that defines the development and severity of a casualty within and through ship space(s) or systems and describes specific factors relevant to a casualty of concern. - 2.4 Functional requirements explain, in general terms, what function the system under consideration should provide to meet the safety objectives of SOLAS.